KyleMardell/bee-teach/TESTING.md

 - [Resource List](/docmedia/validation/wave-resource-list.png)

 ## Unit Testing
-When writing unit tests, I used the built in Django test suite.
+When writing unit tests, I used the Django testing suite suite.
 There are 2 python testing files, [test forms](/post/test_forms.py) and [test views](/post/test_views.py), each of which test the respective forms or views.
+I learned the use of basic set up and testing, including the use of assert and its varied functions used in testing, such as assertTemplateUsed and assertRedirects, each of which are a more targeted test compared to an assertTrue, assertFalse or assertEqual test.

-I used the [Django Testing Documentation](https://docs.djangoproject.com/en/5.1/topics/testing/tools/) to find and better understand which tests I needed to use.
+I used the [Django Testing Documentation](https://docs.djangoproject.com/en/5.1/topics/testing/tools/) to find and better understand which tests I needed to use, such as the assert tests mentioned.
 I tried to implement as many tests as I could think of, but I imagine there are more potential tests.
 I also used a [Stack Overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages/14909727) thread to help me when creating tests for feedback messages.
+This example uses the list method to get a list of all the messages, and then uses an assertEqual to check for the correct feedback message.

 The test names for both forms and views testing, as well as a screenshot of the results can be found below.